-Home | spoken-tutorial.org
+- 1. Home | spoken-tutorial.org

-Course: React JS for Web Development: React with Node JS, MongoDB | Udemy W3Schools Online Web Tutorials
+- 2. Course: React JS for Web Development: React with Node JS, MongoDB | Udemy

+- 3. W3Schools Online Web Tutorials

-Suggested List of Programming Assignments/laboratory Work: LO mapped Sr. Name of the Experiment No. Develop a straightforward blog page using HTML, CSS.
+Suggested List of Programming Assignments/laboratory Work: LO Sr. No. Name of the Experiment 1 Installation of Git,Creating new GIT repository and understanding functionality like Add,Commit,Modify,View.
+LO1 2 Develop a straightforward blog page using HTML, CSS, and Bootstrap.
 The blog page should incorporate images, embedded videos, and a contact form.
-LO1, LO2 2 Create a portfolio landing page using Html CSS and JavaScript Enhance it with features LO1, LO2, LO4 Design a static HTML page that contains a selection box with a list of 5 countries.
+LO2 3 Create a portfolio landing page using Html, CSS and JavaScript.
+Enhance it with features like dark mode and light mode, and incorporate animations to elevate the website's aesthetic appeal.
+LO3 4 Design a static HTML page that contains a selection box with a list of 5 countries.
 When the user selects a country, its capital should be printed next to the list.
 Add CSS to customize the properties of the font of the capital (color, bold and font size).
-LO1,LO2 4 Validate the fields of registration page using regular expressions in JavaScript.
-LO4

-NAAC A+ 5 Design a basic website using Bootstrap.
-LO3 6 React: Installation and Configuration.
-Create one application to handle events using React.
-LO5 7 Make a single page application using React Router.
-LO5 8 Create a react application and make use of at least 4 hooks available in react.
-(Eg: Simple counter application in react which uses StateHooks).
-LO5 9 Node.Js :Installation and Configuration, Callbacks, Event loops LO6 10 A blog platform where users can create, edit, and delete posts, and view others' posts using ExpressJs.
-LO6 11 a)Setup a LAN network using Static/ Dynamic IPs and assign multiple IPs . b)Using netstat and route commands of Linux, do the following: View current routing table Add and delete routes Change default gateway c)Perform packet filtering by enabling IP forwarding using IP tables in Linux.
-12 Use simulator (Eg. NS2) to understand functioning of ALOHA, CSMA/CD 13 An organization is granted the block 130.34.12.64/26.The organization needs 4 subnets each with equal no hosts.
-Design the sub networks, find the information about each n/w and implement NAT.
-Perform File Transfer and Access using FTP.
-14 Mini Project based on the content of the syllabus (Group of 2-3 students).
-I O6 15 with ridject based on the content of the synabus (Group of 2-5 students).
+LO3 5 Validate the fields of registration page created in the first experiment using regular expressions in JavaScript and also Validate login credentials without refreshing the page.(AJAX and JSON).
+LO3 6 Build a web page enabling users to retrieve and display real-time weather information for a specific city using AJAX.
+Students should explore free API providers offering weather data.
+LO3 7 Create interactive web pages that fetch, display, and update data from MySQL databases dynamically based on user interactions using PhP.
+LO4 8 Create a react application and make use of at least 4 hooks available in react.
+(Eg: Simple LO5 counter application in react which uses StateHooks).
+9 Design and implement a basic CRUD (Create, Read, Update, Delete) operations system using MongoDB.
+LO5 10 A blog platform where users can create, edit, and delete posts, and view others' posts using ExpressJs.
+LO5 11 Mini Project based on the content of the syllabus (Group of 2-3 students).
 LO6